mesolitica/NLP-Models-Tensorflow/text-to-speech/README.md

 2. Go to any training folder, and run [caching.py](caching.py)

-3. Run any training notebooks.
+3. Run any notebook using Jupyter Notebook.